Freedom™: Natalie Philips

+Loki Stormbringer

-Brian Gragg ("Loki Stormbringer") is the most powerful known human Daemon operative in existence, a Level 56 Sorcerer.
-Working with only his personal contingent of Razorbacks along with advanced weapons and armor, he scours America looking for the Major.
-Though he is well known, his rankings is low for his antisocial behavior and his rude, spiteful disposition.
-Heinrich Boerner, the 3D avatar of the Nazi soldier Gragg defeated to gain the attention of the Daemon in the first place, offers to become his ally because of Loki's extremely high power level, offering to commit any act or execute any order upon the conditions of the said order being met, including taking revenge for Loki if he were to be killed.
-Loki quickly accepts this offer.
+Formerly known as Brian Gragg, Loki is the most powerful known human Daemon operative and is designated a Level 56 Sorcerer.
+Working with his personal contingent of Razorbacks along with advanced weapons and armor, he scours America looking for the Major.
+Though he is well known, his ranking is low for his antisocial behavior and his rude, spiteful disposition.
+Heinrich Boerner, the 3D avatar of the Nazi soldier Gragg defeated to initially gain the attention of the Daemon, offers to become his ally because of Loki's extremely high power level, offering to commit any act or execute any order upon the conditions of the said order being met, including taking revenge for Loki if he were to be killed.
+Loki accepts this offer.

-Loki's first attempt to kill the Major fails when the Major escapes across water, where he is safe from Loki's machines, but eventually, Loki gains a lead that allows him to track the Major to a roadside motel.
-After using his Razorbacks, AutoM8s, and 'Angel Teeth' (guided spikes dropped from above) to kill the private security team guarding the Motel, he enters to find not the Major but an attractive girl, being held hostage.
+Loki's first attempt to kill the Major fails when the Major escapes across water, where he is safe from Loki's machines, but eventually, Loki tracks the Major to a roadside motel.
+After using his Razorbacks, AutoM8s, and Angel Teeth (guided spikes dropped from above) to kill the private security team guarding the motel, he enters to find not the Major but an attractive woman being held hostage.
 She claims that she is a low-level Daemon operative captured on a mission to deliver a valuable Darknet power ring.
 When Loki puts the ring on in an attempt to steal it, the ring injects Loki with a paralytic serum; he kills the girl with a blast of lightning before falling to the ground.
-Before falling unconscious, he sees several more men enter the room and destroy his Razorbacks, which he is unable to control, and he is finally captured by the Major.
+Before falling unconscious, he sees several more men enter the room and destroy his Razorbacks, which he is unable to control, and he is captured by the Major.

 Brought to a stable, Loki is stripped nude and tortured by the Major and removed from the Daemon's network.
-All biometric markers are cut off including his tongue, eyes and finger tips.
-However, it is later revealed that he was eventually rescued by the avatar of Boerner and implanted with cybernetic eyes, fingers, and a hypersonic speech module.
-He rescues Sebeck from being killed and then uses his Darknet power to dispatch an enormous army AutoM8's and Razorbacks to level Sky Ranch, hellbent on killing the Major.
+All Loki's biometric markers are painfully cut off:

+tongue, eyes and finger tips.
+However, it is later revealed that he was eventually rescued by the avatar of Boerner and implanted with cybernetic eyes, fingers and a hypersonic speech module.
+He rescues Sebeck from being killed and then uses his Darknet power to dispatch an enormous army of AutoM8s and Razorbacks to level Sky Ranch, hellbent on killing the Major.

 After defeating the perimeter guard, his brutal assault on everyone at the Sky Ranch (including civilians) incurs the ire of the entire Daemon community.
-After being a large amount of negative ratings, the avatar of Roy Merritt arrives and attempts to reason with him to stop the killing, but when he refuses, Merritt uses his power to demote Loki to just level 10.
+After Loki receives a large amount of negative ratings, the avatar of Roy Merritt arrives and attempts to reason with him to stop the killing.
+Loki refuses, so Merritt uses his power to demote Loki to just level 10.
 Emotionally ruined and with all of his power taken away, Loki collapses, but his fellow Daemon members reach out to help him.